psmd-iberutaru/IfA-Smeargle/Documentation/_source/how_to_use.rst

 .. warning::
    Configuration files and classes are not forward compatible.
 There is however a function to convert older configuration classes/files to newer versions while preserving the old data.
+See the :func:`Fast Forward Configuration Class <IfA_Smeargle.yankee.yankee_functions.fast_forward_configuration_class>` function.

 Executing Pipelines